About the fellowship

 - A 200-400 word description of a proposed documentary photographic project, including its rationale and objectives, technical dimensions, starting and finishing dates, and locations.

-- A letter of recommendation, highlighting the applicant's scholarly and photographic interests and skills and the academic value of the project.
+- A letter of recommendation, (scanned or uploaded) highlighting the applicant's scholarly and photographic interests and skills and the academic value of the project.
 For student applicants, the letter must be from a Berkeley faculty member who has agreed to supervise the project.
 (Fellowship committee members may not act as sponsors.)

 - Upon completion of the project, the fellow must submit the following to the fellowship committee.
 (The final $500 of the fellowship will be awarded once these materials are received):